 The WordPress login page allows you to reset a WordPress password.

-Explains how to “tweak” WordPress to run more quickly, allowing it to handle 200 times as many visitors.
+Explains how to “tweak” WordPress to run more quickly, allowing it to handle many times more visitors.

 The “Tiger Technologies WordPress Plugin” is automatically installed when you use our WordPress installer.